markwgirard/markwgirard.github.io/_posts/2022-12-16-riddler-gift-exchange.md

 ### Permutations and cycles

 Suppose there are $n$ participants at the start of a given round.
 We may identify the names with the numbers $1$ to $n$.
-The set of permutations of $\{1,2,\dots, n\rbrace $ is denoted $S_n$ (i.e., the [symmetric group](https://en.wikipedia.org/wiki/Symmetric_group) of $n$ elements).
+The set of permutations of $\lbrace 1,2,\dots, n\rbrace$ is denoted $S_n$ (i.e., the [symmetric group](https://en.wikipedia.org/wiki/Symmetric_group) of $n$ elements).
 Now, when does a permutation of the participants have two people perfectly pair up?
 This requires two people to take each other's names.
 We can express this mathematically by saying that the permutation has a *cycle* of size 2.

 Let's recall now the cycle representation of a permutation.
 Consider the permutation $\pi\in S_6$ defined by the following diagram: